-Federal Perkins Loans: Loans are provided to students who show exceptional financial need, have filed a FAFSA and are making satisfactory academic progress.
+Federal Perkins Loans: Under section 461(b)(1) of the Higher Education Act of 1965, as amended (the HEA), the authority for schools to make a Federal Perkins Loan ended on September 30, 2014.
+Graceland University will continue Perkins Loans for returning students only.
+Loans are provided to students who show exceptional financial need, have filed a FAFSA and are making satisfactory academic progress.
 The loan funds are "reasonably available" to all students who meet the federal eligibility requirements.
 The repayment period is up to ten years at an interest rate of five percent per annum, and begins nine months after the student ceases to be enrolled at least half-time as a regular student.
 Payments are to be made monthly, but may be deferred during periods when the borrower is pursuing at least a half-time course of study at an institution of higher education, and during other periods described in the regulations.
 Additional benefits of partial or complete loan cancellation are available to those who enter certain areas of service, relative to the regulations in effect at the time the promissory note is signed.
 Examples are full-time teaching service with the handicapped or special education students, Head Start, or in designated low-income school districts published in a federal directory; law enforcement; nursing (loans issued after 7/23/92 only), and other specified areas.

 Federal Supplemental Educational Opportunity Grant (SEOG): The Federal Supplemental Educational Opportunity Grant provides grants to low-income undergraduates with the greatest demonstrated financial need.
+Graceland University defines low-income as a 0 EFC for SEOG awarding.
 Priority is given to students who receive Federal Pell Grants.
 Recipients must maintain satisfactory academic progress and be enrolled at least half-time.
 This grant does not have to be repaid.
 Students may receive SEOG until they earn a bachelor's degree if they continue to meet the eligibility requirements and funds are available.
 However, the amount of the grant may change each year according to the family financial situation, availability of funds and changes in awarding guidelines.